AlexKvazos/VanillaToasts/README.md

 ![VanillaToasts](http://puu.sh/iwxpd/eeee838c88.png)
 -------

 Create toasts & notifications on your website with ease.
-This library is extremely lightweight and depends on no other library.
-Simply load the script and css to your page, and use the simple API to start launching toasts on your page.
+This library is extremely lightweight and depend on no other libraries.
+Simply load the script and CSS to your page, and use the simple API to start launching toasts on your page.

 Check it out: http://alexkvazos.github.io/VanillaToasts/